-The Woolly Worm Festival in Banner Elk (about 85 miles from Asheville) provides an opportunity to witness wooly worm races and to debate how accurately the worms' stripes forecast winter.
-It's the third weekend of October.
-Since 1978, the residents of this village nestled between the Carolina's two largest ski resorts have celebrated the coming of the snow season with the Woolly Worm Festival.
-They determine which one worm will have the honor of predicting the severity of the coming winter; and they make that worm earn the honor by winning heat after heat of hard-fought races - up a three-foot length of string.
+Race your woolly worm to help predict the winter forecast according to the worm's stripes.
+The Woolly Worm Festival in Banner Elk (about 85 miles from Asheville) is held the third weekend of October.
+Since 1978, the residents of this village at the foot of Beech Mountain have celebrated the coming of the snow season with the Woolly Worm Festival.
+They determine which one worm (out of 2,000!) will have the honor of predicting the severity of the coming winter; and they make that worm earn the honor by winning heat after heat of hard-fought races up a three-foot length of string.

 How to Race A Woolly Worm?

-2. Name Your Woolly Worm: This is a very important step.
-The name you give your woolly worm can reflect your aspirations of his (or her) performance.
-You should be able to take pride if your woolly worm's name is called as the winner of the race!
+- Name Your Woolly Worm: The name you give your woolly worm can reflect your aspirations of his (or her) performance.

-4. Visit The Registration Table: The registration table will be located near the large, raised platform where the races will be held.
-At the table, you will turn in your registration form, pay the $5 registration fee, and you will be assigned a Heat Number.
+- Visit The Registration Table: The registration table will be located near the large, raised platform where the races will be held.
+At the table, turn in your registration form, pay the $5 registration fee, and get a Heat Number.

-6. Go Up To The Race Board: This is it!
-Get ready to race and good luck!
+- Go Up To The Race Board: Get ready to race and good luck!